AnabellaHsiao/Codestructionzone/README.md

   - Simple and efficient way to establish bidirectional communication channels between web clients and servers.

-  - With Socket.io, the platform supports real-time updates, enabling the mini users to see each other's progress (e.g. what level they are on, whether they have won or lost) in real-time during the versus mode.
+  - With Socket.io, the platform supports real-time updates, enabling the mini users to see each other's progress (e.g. what level they are on, whether they've won or lost) in real-time during the versus mode.

 ## Complexity Points that were Attempted as a Bonus